In this port Ill share my setup for simple CTF reverse engineering which uses the following:

 build-backend = "poetry.core.masonry.api"

-To generate poetry.lock
+To generate poetry.lock file run:

 poetry lock